 Applies an offset in camera-local space — "behind and to the right of the pivot, at some distance".
 The camera-local frame follows the camera's rotation, so the offset stays coherent as the player orbits.

 The input handler for third-person and free-look cameras.
-Reads an Enhanced Input InputAction from a nominated RotationInputActor (typically the player pawn, passed in via a context parameter) and applies yaw/pitch.
+Reads an Enhanced Input InputAction from either a nominated RotationInputActor or the controller-controlled pawn and applies yaw/pitch.

 Requires Enhanced Input — add EnhancedInput to the project's module dependencies if it isn't already there.